MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-TeamsEnvironmentConfig.md

 ### System.Object
 ## NOTES
-Set-TeamsEnvironmentConfig is only introduced for special clouds and administrators of public and fairfax cloud should not use this cmdlet.
+Set-TeamsEnvironmentConfig should not be used in Commercial, GCC, GCC High, or DoD environments.
 ## RELATED LINKS